jekkos/hostapd-wpe-openwrt/README.md

 `src-link hostapd-wpe /path/to/hostapd-wpe-openwrt`

-Next in OpenWrt root update the feeds and install the buildfiles
+in OpenWrt folder update the feeds and install them

 `./scripts/feeds update -a`
 `./scripts/feeds install -a`